sBondoc/euler_84/README.md

 * [TI-84 ROM Image](https://www.ticalc.org/programming/emulators/romdump.html) - A ROM image needs to be loaded onto the emulator for it to work

+## Installation

+Use TI Connect™ to send the `EULER.8xp` file to your calculator.
+You can also read the code in the `raw.txt` file of the repository and manually write it on your calculator if you're familiar with TI-BASIC.

 ## Built With

 * [TI-84 Plus](https://education.ti.com/en/products/calculators/graphing-calculators/ti-84-plus) - Calculator used to make the program